 You should make it a priority to find out more about Roundup injury claims if:

 The more you’re exposed to Roundup weed killer, the more this probable carcinogen can raise your cancer risk.

-Glyphosate, the chemical used in Roundup and other weed killers, has been linked to a number of different cancers, but particularly Non-Hodgkin’s Lymphoma.
-Researchers have studied the link between Roundup and this cancer more thoroughly than others.
+Glyphosate, the chemical used in Roundup and other weed killers, has been linked to a number of different cancers, but particularly non-Hodgkin lymphoma (NHL).

 Cancer can affect your life in so many ways.
 Your health deteriorates.
 You feel sick and weak all the time.
 It can be hard just to make it through another day of the pain.
 The treatment needed to fight cancer can make you feel even worse.

 You can’t do the things you used to do, the things that made your life worthwhile.
 And your loved ones are suffering, too.
 You miss the life you had before you got sick.

 Speaking of things you can’t do, for many cancer patients, that includes working.
 You’re too sick to do your job.
 Whether you’re missing days sporadically – only when you feel the worst – or taking an extended sick leave, this can harm your family’s financial well-being.

 You shouldn’t have to worry about money at a time like this.
 But too many families do, especially when the medical bills start piling up.
 Treating cancer can cost you thousands, and often tens of thousands, of dollars.
 Having health insurance may not protect you as much as you think.